skeller88/career-buddy/testPlan.md

 Chart bubbles transition in and out.

 ###Models
+careers.js
+- retrieves all career names
+- retrieves career data for specific careers

 ###Server
-Routes
+server.js
 - when requested all career names, responds with an array of {career_name: [name]}
 - when requested career data for specific careers, responds with an array of {career_name: [name], career_2012_emp: [emp], ...}

-Performance
-- handles x # of requests per x
+- handles x # of requests per y ms
 - when # of requests exceeds server capacity, does z

 ###Util
-Near cache
+nearCache.js
-- retrieves correct data for requests that have already been made:
+* retrieves correct data for requests that have already been made
-  - all career names
-  - career data for specific careers
-- retrieves correct data for requests that have not been made before, and stores the new data in the cache:
+* retrieves correct data for requests that have not been made before, and stores the new data in the cache
-  - all career names
-  - career data for specific careers
 - requests for a cached resource take <5ms
 - stores x requests in memory
 - when memory exceeded, does y

+dbHelpers.js
+* connects to correct database
+* connection object has orm methods

 ###Database
 - has a backup database if it fails